 Afinitor Approval Expanded to Include Benign Kidney TumorsLast Updated: April 27, 2012.

-FRIDAY, April 27 (HealthDay News) -- Afinitor (everolimus) is the first drug to be approved by the U.S. Food and Drug Administration to treat benign kidney tumors among people with a rare genetic condition called tuberous sclerosis complex (TSC), the agency said in a news release.
+FRIDAY, April 27 (HealthDay News) -- Afinitor (everolimus) is the first drug to be approved by the U.S. Food and Drug Administration to treat benign kidney tumors among people with tuberous sclerosis complex (TSC), the agency said in a news release.

-Afinitor helps suppress these tumors by blocking a protein that's essential for their development and growth, the FDA said.
+Afinitor helps suppress these tumors by blocking mTOR kinase, the FDA said.

 Afinitor was first approved by the FDA in 2009 to treat kidney tumors that weren't treated successfully with other drugs.